jorgenskogmo/shoelace/docs/frameworks/vue.md

 <klik-input :value="name" @input="name = $event.target.value">
 ```

 If that's too verbose for your liking, you can use a custom directive instead.
-[This utility](https://www.npmjs.com/package/@shoelace-style/vue-klik-model) adds a custom directive that will work just like `v-model` but for Shoelace components.
+[This utility](https://www.npmjs.com/package/@shoelace-style/vue-klik-model) adds a custom directive that will work just like `v-model` but for Klik components.
 To install it, use this command.

 ```bash
 npm install @shoelace-style/vue-klik-model